novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 touch infrastructure.tf
 ```

-Next, create new key pair using `ssh-keygen` command below.
+Next, create a new key pair using `ssh-keygen` command below.
 This will generate the `id_rsa.pub` public key, and `id_rsa` private key.
 Later we will upload the public key into aws and use the private key to perform `ssh` access into the newly created EC2 instance.

 ```bash
 cd terraform-automate-aws-ec2-instance